 - 'Unseen Holocaust', broadcast on Sky History (January 2014).

 - BBC Radio 4 documentary, ‘Hidden Graves of the Holocaust’

-- Various television and radio interviews (international and national)
+- Various television radio, newspaper and online report interviews (international and national)

 Faculty of Computing, Engineering & Science